Skip to main content

 Taqueria Mexa Berlin

-Tip 7: Feast on delicious burgers at the Burgerie
+Tip 8: Tuck into delicious burgers at the Burgerie

 vegan burger

-The Burgerie in Prenzlauer Berg is not exclusively gluten-free.
+The Burgerie in Prenzlauer Berg isn’t exclusively gluten-free.
 However, you can also get gluten-free buns for your burger on request.
-All dips, fries and wedges are homemade.
-The selection of creative meat, fish and veggie burgers is enormous.
+All the dips, chips and wedges are homemade.
+The selection of creative meat, fish and veggie burgers is huge.
 Great importance is placed on the quality and freshness of the ingredients here!

 Where: Schönhauser Allee 50, Prenzlauer Berg